Updated: Jan 20

 Antidepressant medications.
 People taking antidepressants should consult with their physician before taking GABA.

-People taking medications that affect brain activity (for example, seizure medication) should consult their physician before taking GABA.
+People taking medications that affect brain activity (for example, seizure medication) should consult their provider before taking GABA.

 Depression.
 Some clinical research shows that taking 5-HTP by mouth improves symptoms of depression.
-Several studies have found that doses of 150-3000 mg daily for 2-4 weeks can improve symptoms of depression.
+Several studies have found that doses of 150-400 mg daily for 2-4 weeks can improve symptoms of depression.
 Some early research shows that 5-HTP might be as beneficial as conventional antidepressant therapy for some people.
+New research shows that up to 95% of serotonin is made in the gut, so it is common for folks with gut health issues to have low levels and higher rates of depression.
+We suggest a gut health healing protocol if this is the case.

 Pregnancy and breast-feeding: There isn't enough reliable information to know if 5-HTP is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.